 Companies struggle to find a tool that houses data analysis and archiving within its infrastructure.
 Previously, company’s quantitative research used to sit in another tool such as Qualtrics – researchers would take their insights from different platforms and collate their insights to create a findings report.

 Not anymore.
-Marvin not only stores your qualitative data (as other tools do), but has the capability to house your quantitative research too.
+Marvin not only stores your qualitative data (as other research repository tools do), but has the capability to house your quantitative research too.
 Import all your research data into Marvin seamlessly – from Pendo, Qualtrics and other tools.
 All your research in one place.